-What Can You Do to prevent mold under house?
+What can you do to prevent mold under your house?

 Crawl space mold can be the some of the most difficult and expensive of all the mold removal projects, mainly because of the space restrictions - not the mention the time and expertise it takes to properly remove mold from the crawl space walls, floors, joists, etc.

 To make matters even worse, crawl spaces are incredibly common places in the house to find mold, because moisture builds up quickly, and often goes unnoticed by the homeowner because very little time is spent in the crawl space.
 If you want to prevent mold under house and avoid a costly removal project, keep these tips and tricks in mind.

 Crawl spaces are prone to mold growth because of the high moisture and humidity levels that are often associated with those spaces.
 So why is moisture so prevalent in crawl spaces and how can you prevent mold under house?